 I thought perhaps I would miss some of the other colours I used to wear.
 I don’t!
 When I am away and have to borrow a sweater because it is chilly I try not to think of how bad I know it makes me look.
 That would be the only negative.
 When you know what the wrong colour does to you and, yet, because of necessity, you are forced to wear it, it is actually difficult.

 The decision to spend the money to get the analysis should not be a consideration.
 I have saved that and more in the past year (more like in the first three months : )).
 It is not about the money though.
-It really isn’t.
+It really is not.
 It is about the way I feel about myself when I get dressed EVERY morning.
 I feel strong and healthy and vibrant and at my best.
 How can colour do that?
-I don’t know.
+I do not know.
 I simply know that for me it does!

 Thank you Christine. xox.
 Gina, N.B.